Global Profiling Engine

 The

-field sets the port on which to publish historical data, which HAProxy Enterprise servers poll for updates.
-Here, it hosts the data at port 9888.
-The default IP address is0.0.0.0
+httpd_portfield sets the port on which to publish historical data, which HAProxy Enterprise servers poll for updates.
+Here, it hosts the data at port9888.
+The default IP address is0.0.0.0and can be changed with thehttpd_addroption. -

 The